Teacher-Librarianship (LIBE)

 1. Any 5 of the 7 core LIBE diploma courses

 2. Any 4 of the 7 core LIBE diploma courses plus of the required literature or literacy options from the Diploma (In the diploma 3 credits of LLED 450-459; and 3 credits of LLED 440-449 are required.
-It is from these options that this 5th course may be selected)
+It is from these options that this 5th course may be selected).
+Courses we recommend for this option are listed below as “Recommended electives” (LLED 441, LLED 446, LLED 452, and LLED 459, which are all offered online and asynchronously, as well as taught by members of the Teacher-Librarianship Program Instructor team).

 Students have the option to complete their Certificate entirely online.